rickydebojeet/rickydebojeet.github.io/_pages/courses.md

   nav: "extras"
 ---

-This page contains all the courses that I have taken in IIT Bombay so far.
+This page contains all the courses that I have completed in IIT Bombay so far.